Get the new FREE JFH MP3 compilation -- Vol. 13!

 .
 Alcohol/Drugs: Ron says he loves scotch and we see him drinking several times, even on the job.
 Ron appears to be drunk at a bar.
 Many people drink during the film.

 .
-Blood/Gore: A biker has some bloody scrapes on his head; Ron has a scrape on his face; A man's arm is cut off and we see the drastically fake bloody stump but remains somewhat gory-looking.
+Blood/Gore: A biker has some bloody scrapes on his head; Ron has a scrape on his face; A man's arm is cut off with a machete during a brawl and we see the dramatically fake bloody stump, but it remains somewhat gory-looking.

 .
 Violence: Comic violence.
 A biker accidentally wipes out on a freeway, an animal is thrown off a bridge; Veronica beats Ron with a TV antennae and throws a printer at him; A man's arm is cut off; A man's arm is ripped off by a bear; We see a back alley brawl with many different weapons and one person is killed by a trident (but all violence is played for laughs)